matthausen/youtube_downloader/README.md

 Search for songs and artists with the python youtube api and select one or more songs to download directly from your browser.

-### TODO:

-- Change the UI:
-- Change donation button
-- Allow only one download at the time
-- Add tooltip explaining the 30sec limit

 ## Deployment
 Start a serverless framework project with boilerplate: